nicktehrany/website/content/notes/IN4331-Web-Scale-Data-Management/Parallel_Analytical_Processing.md

 Relational dbs such as SQL go through a stack that starts with the SQL compiler & optimizer and then executes them on a relational dataflow engine, on top of the transaction manager, which then is on top of the storage and the OS.
-Big data on the other hand, also have the SQL compiler & optimizer which then runs of top of different dataflow engines (Flink, Spark, Hadoop).
+Big data on the other hand, also has the SQL compiler & optimizer which then runs of top of different dataflow engines (Flink, Spark, Hadoop).
 Essentially running a dataflow engine on top of a distributed file system.

 ### Parallelism in Databases